Com1-tech/Cloud-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _Jumpbox____ machine can accept connections from the Internet.
+Only the _Jumpbox_ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: 10.0.0.5, 10.0.0.6, 10.0.0.8_
+- 10.0.0.5
+- 10.0.0.6
+- 10.0.0.8

 Machines within the network can only be accessed by SSH.
 - Elk VM - 10.1.0.4